barzilab1/lifetime_suicide_longitudinal/README.md

 **Q4.** what to do with neighborhoodCrime?
 542 out of 922 (59%) are missing
   - We add them to the model later and see their impact

+**Q5.** Which buckets do not need outliers handle?
+   1. Clinical
+   2. Cognitive
+   3. Demograohics
+   4. Family